Our Board of Directors

 John and Lori have two children, Lane and Liza, both graduates of Fairfield University.

-Rebecca L. Ciota
+Rebecca Ciota – Secretary

 Rebecca first became involved with SPHERE in 2003 through family and community connections and was immediately drawn to its mission to empower adults with disabilities through education, recreation, and the arts.
 In 2009, she joined the Board of Directors, recognizing that her legal background could meaningfully support SPHERE’s expanding programs and organizational needs.
 Since that time, she has served as a trusted advisor, guiding the organization on governance, compliance, risk management, insurance, employment matters, and strategic initiatives — all on a pro bono basis.